MA – Technical Art History

 Radboud University Nijmegen | 2010 – 2012

 I am researching seventeenth-century Brussels painting, with a focus on two artists: Michael Sweerts and Michaelina Wautier.
-In collaboration with the University of Antwerp, technical analyses will be carried out in order to get a better understanding of the Brussels school of the seventeenth-century.
+A set of paintings from each artist will be examined with MA-XRF scanning.
+In addition to that, further technical analyses will be carried out in order to get a better understanding of the Brussels school of the seventeenth-century.

-Supervisors: prof. dr. Katlijne Van der Stighelen, prof.dr.
-Koen Janssens, dr. Geert Van der Snickt.
+Supervisors: prof. dr. Katlijne Van der Stighelen, prof. dr. Koen Janssens, prof. dr. Geert Van der Snickt.

 Helicon Conservation Support | jun – dec 2018